Rhode Island Cyber Crimes Lawyer

 The new frontier of computer crimes constitutes an ever-changing landscape.
 The law is constantly trying to catch up with new technologies and the manner in which they can be employed to commit otherwise common crimes.
 Most attorneys are not particularly tech-savvy, and since many defenses against computer crime charges have a technical base, they are at an extreme disadvantage in this arena.
 At The Law Offices of Stefanie A. Murphy, LLC our Rhode Island computer crimes attorney stays abreast of new developments, both legal and technical, in this burgeoning field.
 We also maintain a network of qualified technical experts to assist in your defense should the need present itself.

 Unfortunately, these characteristics make computers ideal for causing considerable mischief.
 Computers are now used to facilitate virtually any kind of financial fraud.
 They are also increasingly used to commit identity theft, harass other users, or distribute child pornography.
 These activities are now so common that the state has specific laws making them criminal acts.
-If you are facing any charges involving cyber crimes, our cyber crimes attorney can answer your questions- We are technically qualified and are licensed to practice law before both the state and federal bar.
+If you are facing any charges involving cyber crimes, our Rhode Island cyber crimes attorney can answer your questions- we are technically qualified and are licensed to practice law before both the Rhode Island state and federal bar.

 One sign of the growing use of computers in criminal activity is that for more than a decade, the Rhode Island State Police have an operated Computer Crimes Unit (CCU).
 The CCU operates three distinct units:

 - The Internet Crimes against Children Task Force consists of law enforcement officers from multiple agencies who investigate the exploitation and victimization of children via the internet and computers.